SrishttiS/Expense-Tracker-App/README.md

 ## 🚀 Project Features

-The Angular app helps track users' total income, expenses, balance and visualize their spending via chart.
-It features a clean UI, modal dialogs for adding entries, a running list of all transactions, with data stored in memory.
+The Angular app helps track the user's total income, expenses, balance and visualize their spending via chart.
+It features a clean UI, modal dialogs for adding entries, a running list of all transactions, with data stored in-memory.
-**Note:** All data will be lost if the page is refreshed or the browser/tab is closed.

 ---